ga-wdi-boston/html-css-layout-bootstrap-sass/README.md

 ## Objectives

-By the end of this lesson, students should be able to:
+By the end of this, developers should be able to:

 -   Create mobile-first, responsive site layouts using [bootstrap](http://getbootstrap.com).